24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 Mediation is legally binding in Arkansas after both parties sign the agreement.
 After that, a judge must review it to ensure it’s fair and legal.
 They may reject it if they notice any errors or issues that would impact the mediation agreement’s enforceability.

-It may be ideal to resolve a case through mediation if the other option is going to court.
+Resolving a case through mediation may be ideal if the other option is going to court.
 Taking a case to trial is costly in both time and money.
-However, if an appropriate agreement cannot be reached, trial may be your best option.
+However, trial may be your best option if an appropriate agreement cannot be reached.

 Enforceability of Mediation Agreements

-A basic example of this would be an insurance company or negligent party not paying you what they agreed to.
+An example of this is an insurance company or negligent party not paying you what they agreed to.
 Contact your attorney if the other party involved in your dispute isn’t fulfilling their obligations.
-A lawyer will know what next steps to take.
+A lawyer will know what steps to take next.

-Most mediation agreements also include release of liability clauses.
+Most mediation agreements also include the release of liability clauses.
 Such a clause states a plaintiff can’t take further legal action against the same party for the same accident.
-If the other party violates the mediation agreement’s terms, this clause could be rendered void.
+This clause could be rendered void if the other party violates the mediation agreement’s terms.

 What If Mediation Doesn’t Lead to a Settlement?

 Your attorney may resume negotiations with the other party if mediation doesn’t produce the desired settlement.
-However, if mediation fails, it’s likely your case will go to court.
+However, if mediation fails, your case will likely go to court.
 A jury or judge will decide the case when this happens.

 Your ability to influence the outcome of your case will be limited if you go to court.
-The mediation process gives you the opportunity to have a say in what is most important to you in the resolution of your case.
+The mediation process gives you a say in what is most important to you in resolving your case.
 You have no such opportunity if a judge or jury makes the final decision.

 Regardless, you should go to court if mediation doesn’t lead to a fair outcome or no appropriate settlement can be reached.
-Just remember that mediation may be your last chance to have a say in your compensation.
+Remember that mediation may be your last chance to have a say in compensation.

 The Value of Mediation in Personal Injury Cases